chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 I recommend starting a new rails project to see how this works before adding a mailer to an ongoing project.
 Let’s get started, jump into your CLI and type:

 {% highlight bash %}
-$ rails new actionamiler -T
+$ rails new actionmailer -T
 {% endhighlight %}

 >-T doesn’t add the test framework which we won’t need, this is optional.